Warkanlock/warkanlock.github.io/_posts/2024-08-24-perpetual-changing-space.md

 Every time I mention "space," I’m referring to a `real`-world physical location.
 Every time I mention "place," I’m referring to both.

-Now, $t$ starts at 0, giving users the ability to start living inside this place.
+Now, $$t$$ starts at 0, giving users the ability to start living inside this place.

 Imagine two devices—abstract interfaces for this exercise—that allow you to communicate between these two worlds.